Kineticenergy1/GTA/README.md

 # GTA
-A short summary of history
+A short summary of history and beyond